dmd-program/dmd-100/lessons/co-generative_design/pathway.md

 Now that you have completed the questionnaire, use your answers to write a learning strategy document.

+1. Write your name and date at the top of the document
-1. **Statement of Intent**
+2. **Statement of Intent**
   - Rephrase your answer to **Subject Area** as a statement of intent.
 Example: "I intend to become...
 I will do this by..."
-  - Rewrite your other questionnaire responses in a few paragraphs to communicate the your learning pathway.
+  - Rewrite your other questionnaire responses as a few concise paragraphs to communicate how you will achieve your learning goals.
   - The **_Statement of Intent_** must be a minimum of 300 words and no more than 500 words.
-2. **Pathway Schedule:**
+3. **Pathway Schedule:**
   - Estimate in a dated list form of the things you will need to acquire or accomplish.

 ## Report In: